-□ Not a applicable (if no schools in the SFA operate Community Eligibilge) ity Provisio on, skip 2109.
-Are non-federal funds being properly allocated to account for the difference of offering all meals to students at no charge and the Federal reimbursement?
-YES NO Comm ients: 2110.
-What procedures are used to apply the established ISPs to the current School Year's claims for reimbursement?
-(Documentation supporting establishment of ISP and corresponding claiming percentages will be verified during completion of the On-site Review Assessment Tool) If applicable, were adjustments made to the ISP and corresponding percentages in the current SY?
-If yes, describe the procedure used ustment.
-Comm ients: For Provision 1 ONLY □ Not : applicable (if no schools in the SFA operate Provision 1, skip thi is page) 2111.
-Are all households provided meal applications and allowed to apply for meal benefits each school year?
-YES NO Comm ients:
+100 Are non-federal funds being properly allocated to account for YES NC 109. the difference of offering all meals to students at no charge and the Federal reimbursement? omm nents: 110.
+What procedures are used to apply the established ISPs to the cur. claims for reimbursement?
+(Documentation supporting established corresponding claiming percentages will be verified during complete.)
+Review Assessment Tool) If applicable, were adjustments made to the ISP and corresponding claiming percentages in the current SY?
+If yes, describe the procedure used I for the adju ustmen omm nents: For Provision 1 ONLY Not applicable (if no schools in the SFA operate Provision 1, skip th is page) 111.
+Are all households provided meal applications and allowed to YES NO apply for meal benefits each school year?